jiaaro/jiaaro/_posts/2013-03-25-KNN-for-humans.md

 ## Neutralizing the effects of different units

-Right now our weight values are much bigger than our color ones, which we've discretized to single digit numbers.
+Right now your weight values are much bigger than our color ones, which we've discretized to single digit numbers.

 That means weight is causing much bigger changes in distance between fruits than color is.